ordina-jworks/ordina-jworks.github.io/_posts/2018-06-27-viroreact.md

 }
 ```

-Inside the scene we want to display the meeting room data when the Image Marker is scanned.
+Inside the scene, we want to display the meeting room data when the Image Marker is scanned.
 We need to use the ViroReact ImageMarker component for this.

 ```xml